Tutorial: Build a business case or assess servers using an imported CSV file

-If you use a CSV file, you don't need to set up the Azure Migrate appliance to discover and assess servers.
+If you use a CSV file, you don't need to set up the Azure Migrate appliance to discover servers.
 You can control the data you share in the file, and much of the data is optional.
 This method is useful if:

 - You can't deploy the Azure Migrate appliance in your organization.

 - You can't share credentials that allow access to on-premises servers.